Treatment-aware Diffusion Probabilistic Model for Longitudinal MRI Generation and Diffuse Glioma Growth Prediction: Experiments

 \textbf{Metric:} To evaluate the accuracy of the tumor segmentation and growth predictions, we calculated the Dice Similarity Coefficient (DSC) and Relative Volume Difference (RVD) between the ground truth annotations and the estimated tumor maps with an optimized threshold.
-For evaluating the quality of the generated MRIs, three widely used evaluation metrics were utilized, i.e., the structural similarity index (SSIM)~\cite{wang2004image}, peak signal-to-noise ratio (PSNR), and mean squared error (MSE) between the target and the synthesized multi-parametric MRIs.
+For evaluating the quality of the generated MRIs, three widely used evaluation metrics were utilized, i.e., the structural similarity index (SSIM)~\cite{wang2004image}, peak signal-to-noise ratio (PSNR), and mean squared error (MSE) between the target and the synthesized multi-parametric MRI.
+While, on the external test dataset, we only evaluate our model's performance on future MRI generation, assessed using the SSIM, PSNR, and MSE.

+In a clinical setting, the generation of high-quality MRI images significantly improves the accuracy of diagnosing and monitoring conditions such as tumor growth.
+Higher SSIM or PSNR values indicate greater structural similarity and improved image clarity.
+Similarly, higher DSC scores and lower RVD values reflect more accurate tumor mask predictions, leading to enhanced tumor growth quantification.
+These improvements enable precise assessments of tumor boundaries, size, and progression, thereby supporting more informed clinical decisions.